Disappearance of Steven Koecher: Investigations

 Koecher's family went to jails, morgues and hospitals in the Las Vegas area in their search.
-At one point, when employees at an International House of Pancakes told them that a man fitting Koecher's description had eaten there for three weeks straight, they themselves ate there for four nights.
+At one point, when employees at an International House of Pancakes said a man matching Koecher's description had eaten there every day for three weeks, Koecher's family members themselves ate there for four nights.
 Another employee eventually gave them a more detailed description of the man and his eating habits, which led the family to conclude he was not Koecher.
+Koecher's family and close friends said they knew of no substance abuse problem, large debts, mental health issues or other reasons he might voluntarily drop out of contact.

 The Las Vegas Metropolitan Police (LVMPD) canvassed the houses in the neighborhood where Koecher's car had been parked.
 With the help of volunteers, they used helicopters, all terrain vehicles and sniffer dogs.
 By Christmas, the media in Salt Lake City and Las Vegas had begun reporting the story.
-A local dairy put Koecher's picture on a milk carton, and the LVMPD put a video with information on the case on its YouTube channel.
+A local dairy put Koecher's picture on a milk carton, and the LVMPD put a video with information on the case on its YouTube channel, adding there was no evidence of foul play.
+Another vehicle seen on the security camera footage driving up and down the street around the time Koecher parked and walked away from his car was investigated, and turned out to be a local real estate agent showing a house in the area.

 In April 2010, another party of searchers scoured the open desert south of the Henderson Executive Airport to the west of where Koecher had parked in response to a tip passed along to a former LVMPD officer working as a private investigator for the family.
 A group of 70 covered about a half-mile stretch in two hours.
 Bone fragments were found, but they were not human.

 Koecher's father Rolf died in February 2011 after a brief illness that may have been toxic shock syndrome.
 Rolf had, with his wife and family, recently finished filming an episode of the Investigation Discovery cable channel's documentary series Disappeared about Steven's case.
 It aired two months later.

 A cousin of the Koechers started a Facebook page devoted to the case.
 It generated not only some tips but suggestions for how to investigate further.
 Members of the WebSleuths Internet forum also took up the case; they assembled a timeline of events based on newspaper accounts and social media posts by Koecher's family and friends.

 In 2015, a local search and rescue group organized another effort, this time going high up the hills south of Anthem, on a different theory of what Koecher might have been doing.
 They did not find anything.

+As of 2026, Koecher remained missing, with his brother saying, "We think that unwittingly or knowingly he got himself into a bad situation and is now gone."
+His case was discussed by Kara Robinson Chamberlain in her show Somebody Knows Something.